kdpenner/donald_must_vacate/README.md

 pandemic statistics relevant to the immediate and complete environment of the DMV.

-First is the daily number of new cases as a function of time for the combined area.
+First is the daily number of new cases as a function of time for the agglomeration.

 Second is an estimate of the instantaneous reproduction number for SARS-CoV-2 as a function of time.

-Third is a crude estimate of the probability that at least 1 person in a random group of 10 is infected.
+Third is an estimate of the probability that at least 1 person in a random group of 10 is infected.

 ## Background information on the reproduction number

 The reproduction number, R, is the average number of secondary infections caused by exposure to a contagious person.
-"Instantaneous" refers to the estimate calculated here; another estimate is of the cohort reproduction number.
+"Instantaneous" refers to the estimate calculated here.
+Another estimate is of the cohort reproduction number.
 From [Cori et al. (2013)][1]:

 > The distinction between [cohort R] and [instantaneous R] is similar to the